Mamma Mia! Pennetta wins U.S. Open, then retires

 But as the celebrations kicked into high gear, Pennetta dropped a bombshell that provided a dramatic finish to the year's final grand slam and her career.

-"This is the way I would like to say goodbye to tennis," she said before hoisting the trophy and accepting the $3.3 million winner's check.
+"This is the way I would like to say goodbye to tennis," she said before hoisting the trophy and accepting the $3.3 million (£2.14 million) winner's cheque.
 "I'm really happy.
 It's what all the players seem to want to do, to go out with this big trophy.

 "And so this one was my last match at the U.S. Open and I couldn't think to finish a better way."